PavithraDarapaneni/Linux-System-Programming/File Management.md

     return 0;
 }
 ```
-## Implement a C program to create a new directory named "Test" in the current directory?
+## 3.Implement a C program to create a new directory named "Test" in the current directory?
 ```c
 #include <stdio.h>
 #include <stdlib.h>